 - Sliding door roller wheels are worn

 - Tracks full of dirt and grease.

-- Sliding door clearance not correct and scraping against tracks or door frame.
+- Sliding door clearance is not correct and scraping against tracks or door frames.

 How to Fix your Stuck or Jammed Patio Sliding Door Track.

 Well, you could first diagnose the problem outlined above and then try to buy the appropriate spare wheels or track that will fit, which may require some specialist help and extra dollars $$$ to replace.
 Apparently, there are over 200 different sliding door wheels on the market.
-Or you can go and get a Slide Ezzz kit and do it your self and problem solved.
-Sold at Amazon, eBay, home depot etc
+Or you can go and get a Slide Ezzz kit and do it yourself and problem solved.
+Sold at Amazon, eBay, home depot, or directly from them.

 As my glass patio door had worn wheels and tracks, this would have normally required the replacement of the patio track and wheels.
 With the slide ezzz kit, I was able to get rid of both problems with one product.